DanMorriss/lumos-online-banking/README.md

 - I needed to return the pin after it was being crreated for it to be sent to the databse.
 - Can create multiple usernames of the same value.
 Created an if statement inside the create_account function.
 - If incorrect username eneterd in login, on second attempt it responds 'Incorect PIN'.
 Removed unnessisary code after function that was causing part of the function to run again.
+- Whitespace can be used in username.
+Added in an extra elif statement to the create_account function.

 #### Unsolved Bugs

-- Whitespace can be used in username.

 [Back to top](<#contents>)